NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.1.2:

+10/02/2022

+- Issues regarding Beetle PSX HW have been resolved.
+- CrossPendent has been renamed Cross.
+- Sewer Key description has been corrected to say "Noatun" over "Nortune".
+- Subtitles in the opening FMV have been corrected to last longer during the intercom voice announcement.
+- Minor pre-Noatun typos, grammar issues and text wrapping fixes have been applied.
+- Silver Blood and Black Snake shop descriptions have been swapped.
+- "New Game" is used over "NewGame" in the start menu in the revised script.
+- Babel Tower Bladegash's HP has been lowered from 22000 to 14000.
+- Skyghene's HP has been lowered from 18000 to 16000.
+Its Ether is back to 50.
+- Grandgrowl's HP has been lowered from 20000 to 18000.
+Its Attack is back to 500 and its Ether is back to 60.
+- Tutorial for Hyper Mode has been added.
+Jessie will explain it before Babel Tower in the Gun Room.

 ### Version 0.1.1: